Earlier Earthquake

 destruction affected Hisham's Palace after which

-of this period [1 - ca. 750-800 CE]" on or near to the floor,
+He noted that presence of Period 1 [ca. 750-800 CE] ceramics on or near to the floor,

 "amid destruction debris, fallen columns, and stone

-elements" which "tended to occupy a stratum of about 40 cm." thickness.
+elements" which "tended to occupy a stratum of about 40 cm" thickness.

 Whitcomb (1988:63) also noted that